-The Georgia State University Counseling and Testing Center (CTC) is committed to reaching out to the University community.
-We are aware that not all members of the University community will come into the CTC to take advantage of our services.
-Outreach & Consultation Services are a vital part of how the CTC interacts with the University at large, and promotes student development outside the physical space of the CTC.
+The Georgia State University Counseling & Testing Center (CTC) is committed to reaching out to the University community.
+We are aware that not all members of the university community will come into the CTC to take advantage of our services.
+Outreach & Consultation Services are a vital part of how the CTC interacts with the university at large, and promotes student development outside the physical space of the CTC.
 Often this takes the form of presentations and workshops to classes and student groups; at other times, participation on collaborative programming within the Division of Student Affairs.
 Our outreach programs focus on meeting the developmental needs of our students, and on promoting their academic, personal, social and psychological growth.
 Outreach programs focus on topics ranging from specific psychological and interpersonal topics to general information about the CTC range of services.

 Some our past presentation topics have included:

 - Overview of Counseling & Testing Center Services

 - Diversity Awareness